hmlongco/Resolver/README.md

 ## Resolver 1.3 Changes

 Resolver 1.3 adds Name spaces to Resolver.
 Registering names allows for better autocompletion and makes your code safer by reducing potential runtime evaluation errors.
+This could be a breaking change based how you used named registristraions in your code.

 ```swift
 register(name: .fred) { XYZServiceFred() as XYZServiceProtocol }